Originating & Underwriting

 - Property Type Eligibility (for example: Co-ops are not eligible for sale under the MPF Xtra product)

-- For manually underwritten loans: Originators must comply with Fannie Mae Selling Guide Chapter B3-1, Manual Underwriting.
+- For manually underwritten loans: Comply with the Fannie Mae Selling Guide Chapter B3-1: Manual Underwriting.

 Determine if the loan meets all of the documentation and eligibility requirements of the MPF Guide.